google/etc2comp/README.md

 * -verbose shows information on the current encoding process.
 It will then display the PSNR and time time it took to encode the image.

+* -mipmaps takes an argument that specifies how many mipmaps to generate from the source image.
+The mipmaps are generated with a lanczos3 filter using edge clamping.
+If the mipmaps option is not specified no mipmaps are created.

 Note: Path names can use slashes or backslashes.
 The tool will convert the slashes to the appropriate polarity for the current platform.